jhsheets/ha-keycloak-openshift/22.0.4_dns_ping/README.md

 > ```
 > If you see this error:
 > ```
-> Error from server (BadRequest): container "cluster-test" in pod "cluster-test-d6b555fd8-wcwss" is waiting to start: PodInitializing
+> Error from server (BadRequest): container "cluster-test" in pod "cluster-test-xxx" is waiting to start: PodInitializing
 > ```
 > then just wait a minute and try again
 >